npm package discovery and stats viewer.

 Multi-Builder (Batched Statements)

-const sqlEasy = new PostgresSqlEasy();
+const query = new PostgresQuery();

-const multi = sqlEasy.newMultiBuilder();
+const multi = query.newMultiBuilder();

-const b1 = multi.addBuilder("insert_user");
+const b1 = multi.addBuilder('insert_user');

-const b2 = multi.addBuilder("update_count");
+const b2 = multi.addBuilder('update_count');

 console.log(multi.parseRaw());

-// Disable transaction wrapping
+// Disable transaction wrapping (statements are emitted back-to-back, no BEGIN/COMMIT)

 multi.setTransactionState(MultiBuilderTransactionState.TransactionOff);